 - 7. You'll continue moving around the clock face, making a 1/4 turn each time you wrap: 6 o'clock, 9 o'clock, 12 o'clock, 3 o'clock, 6 o'clock etc (Bottom, Left, Top, Right, Bottom, etc.) It may also be helpful to think of them as directions on a compass: North, South, East, West, which is where that name comes from.
 Some people just alternate between 12 o'clock & 3 o'clock.
 See what works best for you.

 - 8. As you continue wrapping you'll notice the wraps building up near the tip.
 You'll continue latching until you have reached the roots.
 When you reach the roots and can no longer spread the hair with your finger you'll being using the loose hair tool.
 To use the hair tool simply pass it though the dread where you would spread it apart.
 Hook the tip of the dread while the hook is sticking though the dread.
 Close the latch.
 Pull the tool back though along with the tip.
 Continue pulling until the lock passes through itself fully.

 If you don't wish to use cream you shouldn't.
 Don't let anyone tell you that you have to.
 That said, you should give it a try.

-Residue Free Shampoo benefits latched dreadlocks as well as dreads formed with other methods.
+Residue Free Shampoobenefits latched dreadlocks as well as dreads formed with other methods.
 You'll find the dreads themselves look richer and healthier without buildup and drying time is reduced as well.
-It should be noted though that one of the main benfits of washing dreadlocks in a residue free shampoo is how it helps the new growth dread.
-Since latched dreads are latched manually they don't get to take adavantage of that particular benefit.
+It should be noted though that one of the main benefits of washing dreadlocks in a residue free shampoo is how it helps the new growth dread.
+Since latched dreads are latched manually they don't get to take advantage of that particular benefit.